mcorah/mcorah.github.io/_pages/values.md

 While I often have personal or external goals in mind, I try to find alignment for those I am working with.
 * **Inclusion:**
-I do not discriminate based on nationality, gender, sexual orientation, ethnicity, or religion.
+I seek to provide a welcoming environment to students of any nationality, gender, sexual orientation, ethnicity, or religion.
-I seek to provide inclusive environments personally and in the projects I lead or the events that I organize.
+When I make a decision on whether to work with a new student project, I focus first on alignment in interests and goals
 * **Societal impact:**
 Topics I study such as aerial robotics and active perception are often fraught with ethical and societal challenges